V-Sekai/manuals/decisions/20210525-shadermotion-to-bvh.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-ShaderMotion allows us to transfer motion for other VR platforms into a standard motion format.
+#shadermotion allows us to transfer motion for other VR platforms into a standard motion format.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams